HarshPanchal18/HarshPanchal18/README.md

 Software Person

+My repos demand more time than I have, so I have to be ruthless in my prioritization.
+Send me a DM on Twitter if you want to help out.

+🌱 Skills
+I've been working as a backend developer, frontend developer, CTO and architect, in all sorts of programming languages, ranging from Visual Basic to C, Perl, Ruby, Python, PHP, C#, JavaScript, Bash, etc. I therefore consider myself polyglot and "full-stack", whatever that means.
+I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.

+C#, JavaScript, Ruby
+REST, HTTP, distributed systems
+Modeling, Domain-driven design

 I'm a Software Engineer working in Japan.
 💻 daily : .py, .sh, .c, .cpp, .vim, .bb, .bbclass
 📖 Love reading human psychology books